SIN CITYMOVIE REVIEW

 One more detail that he can't let go: A child molesting kidnapper is on the loose.
 Worse, the cops all know his name, know who he is, and know where to find him - but they don't.
 He is the son of the very wealthy and VERY influential Senator Rourke (think the Kennedy Family), a Catholic man (seriously, the Kennedy clan), whose own brother is a big wig in the Catholic church.
 The Rourke family can do whatever they want, be as corrupt as they want, and Senator Rourke (Powers Booth: FRAILTY), will still be re-elected.
 And Senator Rourke's only son is a murdering child molestor.
 Hartigan knows where to find him, and knows that no one else will save her if he doesn't.
 The thing is, Rourke Jr. (Nick Stahl: DISTURBING BEHAVIOR, TERMINATOR 3) is a strong young man and Hartigan is an old man with a bum ticker.
 "Hell of a way to start a retirement," Hartigan tells himself.

 Mickey Rourke (FADE TO BLACK, ANGEL HEART, THEY CRAWL, ONCE UPON A TIME IN MEXICO) takes over in the next vignette about a hard case, hard luck man named Marv.
 Marv is a borderline insane maniac without a heart of gold.
-What he does have is a very thin moral compass, likely as different from yours or mine as you are ever going to see.
+What he does have is a paper thin moral compass, likely as different from yours or mine as you are ever going to see.
 His version of right and wrong is uniquely his own, and it doesn't keep him out of trouble.
 And trouble comes hunting for Marv when someone murders his lover, Goldie (Jaime King: THE TRIPPER, MY BLOODY VALENTINE 3D) in their own bed while Marv is sleeping right next to her.

 "The cops," he thinks as he hears their sirens approach.

 There is not much that Marv asks from life, because there is not much life has ever offered him.
 He's got a "condition", one that requires the medication his parole officer, Lucille (Carla Gugino: THE UNBORN, THE WATCHMEN) provides.
-He's done some bad things in his life, thinking he was doing the right thing when he wasn't, and that is ever present on his mind.
+Marv's done some bad things in his life, thinking he was doing the right thing when he wasn't, and that is ever present on his mind.
 But when he's taking his pills, his mind is clear.
 The things he does in the name of his own brand of justice is cruel, but not heartless.
-To the contrary, his heart is really in it.
+To the contrary, his heart is really into it.

-Marv gets a really big kick out of it.
+Why?
+Because Marv gets a really big kick out of violence.
 He takes an evil delight out of doing the right thing, you might say.
 But in Basin City there are some well-heeled people who take an evil delight out of doing evil things.
 Somewhere in Marv's dark soul, a balance is struck, if for no other reason than to avenge the kindness of a one night stand.
 This brings him up against Kevin (Elijah Wood: THE FACULTY, THE LORD OF THE RINGS [all], 9) and Cardinal Rourke (Rutger Haur: BLADE RUNNER, THE HITCHER, BUFFY THE VAMPIRE SLAYER, BLEEDERS), and In One Night, Marv gives a whole lot of people the Hard Goodbye.

 Dwight (Clive Owen: THE BOURNE IDENTITY, THE INSIDE MAN, CHILDREN OF MEN) shows up for the Big Fat Kill.
 A real bad guy who likes to beat women and kill prostitutes is more than he seems when Dwight takes him on.
 Dwight isn't alone in this either.
 An army of hookers, led by Gail (Rosario Dawson: MEN IN BLACK II, DEATHPROOF) form a tenuous and unlikely alliance with him, teaming up against the common foe in the name of safety and turf.